Linerly/blog/about.md

 Also, I use Arch Linux, BTW.

-If you want to, feel free to [donate through PayPal to support me!](https://paypal.me/linerly) Even a dollar already helps, thanks! 🙂🙌
+If you want to, feel free to [donate through PayPal](https://paypal.me/linerly) or give me some Monero at this address: 43mp6J3yd8R1378BeYgYHVW23MHfnmNde3CzuNaY3mDmhr3mkMUrWYC4PHFAbVv4Ujf9Mqdy6dQbjGr83bssNq8xDncHZid

 Oh yeah, if you don't want to miss out new articles that I post here, [my blog has an RSS feed that you can subscribe to.](https://linerly.github.io/blog/feed)

-That's all for now...
+That's all for now :)